-This 4-night trip will first take you to Oslo before heading further north - almost 1500km away from the Northern Pole in a place called Svalbard.
+This 4-night trip will first take you to Oslo before heading further North - almost 1500km away from the Northern Pole in a place called Svalbard, the perfect place to hunt for the Northern Lights.

 The Aurora Nights Svalbard Adventure

-This is the perfect location for trying to spot the aurora, as in the height of winter the hours of light are much shorter, in fact in some months there is practically 24 hours of darkness – ideal for spotting the northern lights in the morning, afternoon, and evening!
+This is the perfect location for trying to spot the Northern Lights, as in the height of winter the hours of light are much shorter, in fact in some months there is practically 24 hours of darkness – ideal for spotting the Northern Lights in the morning, afternoon, and evening!

 We’ve compiled the perfect Aurora Nights adventure here in Svalbard, where you will truly feel like a real explorer!